-ASU has enjoyed unprecedented success over the last six seasons, with 38 Jaguar teams qualifying for NCAA Regional competition -- including 11 of 13 in 2014-15, seven in 2011-12 -- while 24 of the teams earned national rankings in their respective sports.
-In May, 2012, ASU was named the recipient of the Peach Belt Conference Presidents’ Academic Award, a first for the University.
+GRU Augusta has enjoyed unprecedented success over the last seven seasons, with 43 Jaguar teams qualifying for NCAA Regional competition -- including 11 of 13 in 2014-15, seven in 2011-12 -- while 28 of the teams earned national rankings in their respective sports.
+In May, 2012, GRU Augusta was named the recipient of the Peach Belt Conference Presidents’ Academic Award, a first for the University.

 Highly visible and respected on the local, regional and national levels, Bryant brings an infectious enthusiasm to the university.
-Bryant’s work with the NCAA and USA Basketball has brought national attention to the Augusta State athletic program.
+Bryant’s work with the NCAA and USA Basketball has brought national attention to the GRU Augusta Athletics programs.
 In July, 2012, Bryant was honored by the Minority Opportunities Athletic Association (MOAA) with the Distinguished Service Award, the highest award given by the association.

 A member of various committees at the NCAA legislative level, Bryant was recently appointed -- for the second time -- to the NCAA’s Division II Management Council, a four-year post he assumed at the conclusion of the 2010 NCAA Convention in January.